Skip to content

 } catch (Exception e) {

-// propagate the exception
+// we forward the exception

 subscriber.onError(e);